marktsuchida/ihist/README.md

 **`mask`** *(optional)*
 Per-pixel mask for selective histogramming.
-If non-`NULL`, must point to `height * stride` `uint8_t` values.
+If non-`NULL`, must point to `height * mask_stride` `uint8_t` values.
 Only pixels where the corresponding mask value is non-zero are included in the histogram.

 Pass `NULL` to histogram all pixels.